There are approximately 1225 independent schools within the

 management roles.
 The most senior of these is the bursar or

-school business manager.
-Many of these positions can be viewed on
+school business director/manager.
+Many of these positions can be

-others will be advertised nationally in the education press.
+others will be advertised in the national press and online

-Schools often seek to replace retiring bursars at the
+recruitment websites.
+Schools often seek to replace bursars at the

 beginning or at the end of the academic year so it is worth